-Integrated ESL - Level 6 is designed for students at the advanced level in the English language.
+Designed for students at the advanced level in the English language.
 Students will gain knowledge and learn speaking, listening, reading, writing, grammar, and technology skills to assist them in becoming college and career ready.

-Prerequisite: AESL 015 with a minimum grade of B- or Instructor permission; or CASAS Reading score of 221-235 and CASAS Listening score of 219-227 and Writing sample Level 6 or higher and Instructor permission.
+Prerequisite: AESL 015A and AESL 015B with a minimum grade of C and Permission Code; or CASAS reading score of 221-235, CASAS Listening score of 219-227, Writing Sample at Level 6 or higher, and Permission code.